PixelsetDev/Saturn/SECURITY.md

 ## Supported Versions

-The following versions of Saturn are currenlty supported and will receive future Security Updated.
+The following versions of Saturn are currently supported and will receive future Security Updates.

 | Version | Supported          |
 | ------- | ------------------ |